 CPD Lt.
-Richard Moravec Under Investigation After Report Reveals Nationwide Cop Activity In Facebook Hate Groups
+Richard Moravec Investigationed As Report Reveals Nationwide Cop Activity In Facebook Hate Groups

-CHICAGO (CBS) — A veteran Chicago police lieutenant is under investigation after reports that he espoused anti-Muslim and anti-transgender views on social media.
+CHICAGO (CBS) — A veteran Chicago police lieutenant was investigated after reports that he espoused anti-Muslim and anti-transgender views on social media.

-Chicago police officials confirm Lt.
-Richard Moravec, 53, is the subject of an investigation by the Civilian Office of Police Accountability (COPA).
-Moravec was part of an investigation by Reveal that found widespread instances of police officers nationwide engaging with hate groups on Facebook.
+Chicago police officials confirmed Lt.
+Richard Moravec, 53, was the subject of an investigation by the Civilian Office of Police Accountability (COPA).
+Moravec was part of an report by Reveal that found widespread instances of police officers nationwide engaging with hate groups on Facebook.

+In a statement, COPA said it launched its investigation on Dec.
+3, 2018 and determined that there was “insufficient evidence available to support a violation of department policy.”
+It was not immediately clear if Reveal’s reporting, which was published this month, would have any impact on COPA’s findings.

 Moravec, according to the Citizens Police Data Project, has 70 civilian complaints against him, among the highest 1 percent of officers in their database.
 Only one of those complaints was sustained.
 He has been with CPD for 25 years and makes a base salary of $127,692.